 R.C.
-149.43, as amended by Am.
-Sub.
-S.B.
-78, 123rd Gen. A. (1999) (eff.
-Dec.
-16, 1999), imposes no duty upon any specific individual or office to notify public offices of a peace officer's residential and familial information or to update the database.
+149.43 does not impose a duty on any specific individual or office to notify public offices of a peace officer's residential and familial information or to update the database.
 For purposes of R.C.
 149.43, a child of a peace officer includes a natural or adopted child, a stepchild, and a minor or adult child.

 Under the definition in R.C.
 149.43(A)(7), peace officer residential and familial information encompasses only records that both contain the information listed in the statute and disclose the relationship of the information to a peace officer or a spouse, former spouse, or child of the peace officer, and those are the only records that come within the statutory exception to mandatory disclosure provided by R.C.
 149.43(A)(1)(p).
-The exception for peace officer residential and familial information applies only to information contained in a record that presents a reasonable expectation of privacy and does not extend to records kept by a county recorder or other public official for public access.
+The exception for peace officers' residential and familial information applies only to information contained in a record that presents a reasonable expectation of privacy and does not extend to records kept by a county recorder or other public official for public access.
 The general provisions of R.C.
 149.43 excluding peace officer residential and familial information from mandatory disclosure do not operate to impose requirements or limitations on systems of public records that have been designed and established for public access, where there is no reasonable basis for asserting a privacy interest and no expectation that the information will be identifiable as peace officer residential and familial information.